6 Request Compute, Memory, and Latency Bottlenecks

 Computation graph compilation

 Rather than manually fusing kernels, you can let a compiler do it.
 Computation graph compilers analyze the full model graph, identify fusion opportunities, optimize memory layouts, and emit optimized GPU code.
+This more efficient code improves both TTFT and TPOT, but doesn’t directly support higher concurrency.

-TensorRT-LLM takes a more aggressive approach.
-It converts the model into NVIDIA’s TensorRT format, which applies extensive graph-level optimizations – layer fusion, precision calibration (auto-selecting FP16 or FP8 for each operation), kernel auto-tuning, and memory-efficient execution planning.
+TensorRT-LLM (NVIDIA 2024b) takes a more aggressive approach.
+It converts the model into NVIDIA’s TensorRT format, which applies extensive graph-level optimizations — layer fusion, precision calibration (auto-selecting FP16 or FP8 for each operation), kernel auto-tuning, and memory-efficient execution planning.
 The compilation step takes longer, but the resulting engine is heavily optimized for the specific model and GPU.

 The tradeoff is flexibility versus performance.
 Eager execution (no compilation) is the most flexible but the slowest. torch.compile offers a middle ground.
 TensorRT-LLM produces the fastest code but requires a more involved build step and is harder to modify.
 Most production serving frameworks use some form of graph compilation, often TensorRT-LLM for NVIDIA hardware.